-- employee-related expenses including salaries, benefits, and stock-based compensation expense; - expenses incurred under agreements with third parties, including contract research organizations, or CROs, that conduct research and development and preclinical activities on our behalf and the cost of consultants; - the cost of laboratory equipment, supplies and manufacturing MBT test materials; and - depreciation and other personnel-related costs associated with research and product development.
+- employee-related expenses including salaries, benefits and stock-based compensation expense; - expenses incurred under agreements with third parties, including contract research organizations (CROs) that conduct research and development and preclinical activities on our behalf and the cost of consultants: - the cost of laboratory equipment, supplies and manufacturing MBT test materials; and - depreciation and other personnel-related costs associated with research and product development.

-We expense all research and development expenses as incurred.
-We expect our research and development expenses to increase in the year ending December 31, 2020, as we incur additional costs related to our clinical activities and for discovery, evaluation and optimization of other MDPs as potential MBT drug candidates.
+We record all research and development expenses as incurred.
+We expect our research and development expenses to increase in the year ending December 31, 2021 compared to the year ended December 31, 2020, as we incur additional costs related to our clinical activities and for discovery, evaluation and optimization of other MDPs as potential MBT drug candidates.